HenryHK/my-neovim-config/README.md

 #### Python

-Still work in progress but it feels ok.
+Still WIP but it feels ok.
+I use nvim now to develop our in-house ETL using Apache Airflow.

 #### CoffeeScript

-Syntax highlighting and simple lint works.
+Syntax highlighting and simple lint.

+#### Rust

+I just started learning Rust.
+Not sure about complicated projects, but `Hello-Rust` works.

 ## General Settings